Qajar art: Female input into Qajar literature

 A period of Qajar rule was characterized by a move from neoclassic literary tradition inherent of conservative Islamic society to reformist aesthetics of pre-constitutional revolution.
 It served as a basis for significant changes in the perception of literature, and the role of women in producing it.
-Muhammad Shah(1834–1848) and Naser al-Din Shah were essential figures in “liberating” female creativity and promoting it.
-While there is a belief that women didn’t contribute to the Iranian culture, in reality, women facilitated reformist ideas in their writings no less than men and were responsible for the establishment of girls’ schools in Iran in the late Qajar empire, early Pahlavi rule period.
+Mohammad Shah (1834–1848) and Naser al-Din Shah were essential figures in “liberating” female creativity and promoting it.
+While there is a belief that women didn't contribute to the Iranian culture, in reality, women facilitated reformist ideas in their writings no less than men and were responsible for the establishment of girls’ schools in Iran in the late Qajar and early Pahlavi eras.